Tuwaiq-Academy-Training/qu-project-1/README.md

 Welcome to the world of **Tic Tac Toe**, where wit and strategy take center stage!
 In this Python-based gaming adventure, we'll harness the power of **NumPy**, a versatile library for numerical computations, to bring this classic game to life.

+**Python Documentation for Beginners:** To get started with Python, you can refer to the [Python documentation](https://docs.python.org/3/tutorial/index.html) for beginners.
+It's an excellent resource to learn the basics of Python programming.

+**NumPy Documentation:** Dive deeper into NumPy by exploring its [official documentation](https://numpy.org/doc/stable/).
+This will help you understand how to work with arrays, the fundamental data structure for our game, you can also refer to the well-structured tutorials on [Geeks for Geeks](https://www.geeksforgeeks.org/python-numpy/) .

 ## The Challenge 🎮

 Your mission, should you choose to accept it, is to implement a fully functional Tic Tac Toe game.
 You'll play the role of both the game designer and player, crafting the code that drives the game's logic and competing against an opponent - be it a friend or your own programmed AI.